 founder and director

-Dana has taught classes in extreme environment medicine and physiology with Weil Cornell University, the Wilderness Medicine Society, The University of Texas, The Himalayan Rescue Association, The University of Colorado, and New York Medical College.
-He also conducts research into altitude sickness, decompression sickness, spatial disorientation, hypoxia, and optimization of medical systems for deep space flight.
+Dana has taught classes in extreme environment medicine and physiology with Weil Cornell University, the Wilderness Medical Society, the University of Texas, The Himalayan Rescue Association, the University of Colorado, New York Medical College, and Columbia University.

 Public Relations director

 Sultana Peffley, M.D., is an Anesthesiology resident at the University of Arizona in Tucson, Arizona.
 Sultana went to medical school at the University of Texas Medical Branch in Galveston (UTMB), Texas, where she was first introduced to the fascinating field of Aerospace Medicine.
 While at UTMB she completed the Aerospace Medicine Track Certification in addition to her required graduate medical courses.
 Her academic interests include: cardiothoracic anesthesiology, human factors, and of course human physiology in altered pressure environments.

 In her spare time she enjoys hiking, star gazing, playing tennis, traveling, and socializing.

 Content Advisor and editor

 Emily handles the social media side of the Exploration Medicine podcast.
 Hailing from the beautiful state of Washington, Emily currently lives in Syracuse, New York where she is an emergency medicine resident